z3h4/useful-commands/RoR/interview_questions.md

 ### Why should we declare fields as private?

-How we store data in an object is considered an implementation detail.
+- How we store data in an object is considered an implementation detail.
 We may change how we store the data internally.
-Plus, we don’t want our objects to go into a bad state (hold bad data).
+- Plus, we don’t want our objects to go into a bad state (hold bad data).
 That’s why we should declare fields as private and provide getters and/or setters only if required.
-These setters can ensure our objects don’t go into a bad state by validating the values that are passed to them.
+  - These setters can ensure our objects don’t go into a bad state by validating the values that are passed to them.

 ### What is abstraction?

 - Abstraction is the second principle of object-oriented programming.
 - It suggests that we should reduce complexity by hiding the unnecessary implementation details.
+- The goal is to reduce complexity and simplify the use of an object by providing a simple interface.
+- Abstraction lets us focus on what an object does, not how it does it.
   - Metaphor: the implementation details of a remote control is hidden from us.
 We only work with its public interface.

 ### What is coupling?